AhmedKhemissa/AhmedKhemissa/README.md

 ![Banner](banner.png)

 # 💫 About Me:
-I’m Ahmed, a computer science student at USTHB, passionate about Artificial Intelligence, Natural Language Processing, and Software Development.
+I’m Ahmed, a computer science student at USTHB, passionate about AI and Machine Learning, Natural Language Processing, and Software Development.
 I thrive on solving complex problems, building innovative solutions, and leveraging data for smarter decision-making.<br><br>
 🔹 Proficient in Python, NLP, AI, and Full-Stack Development<br>
 🔹 Strong foundation in cloud computing, API development, and machine learning<br>
 🔹 Passionate about business intelligence, data-driven decision-making, and scalable systems<br><br>